nelsonunes-dev/RocketOps/README.md

-# RocketOps - Deployment Health Monitor (WIP)
+# RocketOps - Deployment Health Monitor

-This project is currently under active development.
-I'm building this as a proof-of-concept to demonstrate modern architectural approaches for monitoring deployment health.
+## 1. Project Overview

+RocketOps is a comprehensive Deployment Health Monitoring system designed to provide real-time insights into the health and performance of applications in production environments.
+Built on a microservices architecture, RocketOps offers robust monitoring capabilities, intelligent alerting, and detailed reporting to ensure optimal application performance and reliability.

 ## Current Status